dzhu/banglejs-emu/README.rst

 the Espruino IDE).
 The file ``sample-config.toml`` in this repository demonstrates a basic config and some commented examples.

-Once you have a WebAssembly firmware file and optionally a config file at hand, run
+As for the emulator itself, binaries are available at the `GitHub Actions for this repository`_ (at least for Linux and Windows, anyway; the macOS build isn't working), or you can build it yourself by cloning this repository and setting up a recent Rust_ toolchain.
+To start the emulator, run the first command below if you downloaded a binary or the second if you are building it yourself:

 .. code:: sh

+   banglejs-emu [-c <config file>] <firmware file>
    cargo run --release [-c <config file>] <firmware file>

-to start the emulator.
 The screen and console output will be displayed in the terminal; you can click on the screen to provide touch inputs, including drags and swipes, and press Enter to press the button.
-The emulator also exposes the emulated watch's console over TCP (listening on ``localhost:37026`` by default;
-use ``-b`` to change).
+The emulator also exposes the emulated watch's console over TCP (listening on ``localhost:37026`` by default; use ``-b`` to change).
 Running ``rlwrap nc localhost 37026`` or ``socat readline tcp:localhost:37026`` (see rlwrap_, netcat_, socat_) will connect to the console with a somewhat shell-like experience.